 CSWH Expansion Area and Eelgrass Habitat Area.
-The CSWH Expansion Area and Eelgrass Habitat Area areis not located within the boundaries of a Redevelopment Plan or Specific Plan; therefore, theirits construction would not be inconsistent with any such plans.
-The POLA Plan and Port Master Plan do not provide land use designations for these sitesthis site, which areis an open water areas; however, land use designations for the onshore areas surrounding the sitesit include Recreation and General/Bulk Cargo and Commercial/Industrial (Non-Hazardous) in the POLA Plan, and Recreation, Liquid Bulk, Dry Bulk and Industrial in the Port Master Plan.
-No zoning applies specifically to these open water sitesthe site, although zoning districts surrounding the sitesit include Agricultural, Light Industrial, Qualified Light Industrial, Heavy Industrial, Qualified Heavy Industrial, Open Space, and One-Family and Multiple Dwelling.
-Due to the lack of any adopted land use designations and zoning within these sitesthis site, construction would not conflict or be inconsistent with any land use related plans or ordinances.
+The CSWH Expansion Area and Eelgrass Habitat Area are not located within the boundaries of a Redevelopment Plan or Specific Plan; therefore, their construction would not be inconsistent with any such plans.
+The POLA Plan and Port Master Plan do not provide land use designations for these sites, which are open water areas; however, land use designations for the onshore areas surrounding the sites include Recreation and General/Bulk Cargo and Commercial/Industrial (Non-Hazardous) in the POLA Plan, and Recreation, Liquid Bulk, Dry Bulk and Industrial in the Port Master Plan.
+No zoning applies specifically to these open water sites, although zoning districts surrounding the sites include Agricultural, Light Industrial, Qualified Light Industrial, Heavy Industrial, Qualified Heavy Industrial, Open Space, and One-Family and Multiple Dwelling.
+Due to the lack of any adopted land use designations and zoning within these sites, construction would not conflict or be inconsistent with any land use related plans or ordinances.